Mikhail Gorbachev: Personal life

 The official Soviet portrait of Gorbachev.
 Many official photographs and visual depictions of Gorbachev removed the port-wine birthmark from his head.

 Gorbachev spoke in a southern Russian accent, and sang both folk and pop songs.
+He frequently referred to himself in the third person.
 Throughout his life, he tried to dress fashionably.
 Having an aversion to hard liquor, he drank sparingly and did not smoke.
 He was protective of his private life and cherished his wife and family.
 He sent his daughter, his only child, to a local school in Stavropol rather than to one for the children of party elites.
 Unlike many of his contemporaries in the Soviet administration, he treated women respectfully.

 Gorbachev was baptized Russian Orthodox; his grandparents had been practicing Christians.
 In 2008, after he visited the tomb of St Francis of Assisi, he clarified that he was an atheist.
 Gorbachev considered himself an intellectual; Doder and Branson thought that "his intellectualism was slightly self-conscious", noting that unlike most Russian intelligentsia, Gorbachev was not closely connected "to the world of science, culture, the arts, or education".
 When living in Stavropol, he and his wife collected hundreds of books.
 Among his favorite authors were Arthur Miller, Dostoevsky, and Chinghiz Aitmatov, while he also enjoyed reading detective fiction.
 He enjoyed going for walks, having a love of natural environments, and was also a fan of association football.
 He favored small gatherings where the assembled discussed topics like art and philosophy rather than the large, alcohol-fueled parties common among Soviet officials.